Policy Learning under Endogeneity Using Instrumental Variables: Applications to EWM and Regret Properties

 \item There exists a sequence $\phi_n\to\infty$ such that

-\end{enumerate} \end{enumerate} Assumption \ref{estimatorpMTE}(i) concerns the second moment of $\widehat{\operatorname{MTE}}(u,x)$.
-Assumptions \ref{estimatorpMTE}(ii) and (iii) concern the convergence rate in expectation of the average estimation error for $\hat{p}(x,z)$ and $\widehat{\operatorname{MTE}}(u,x)$.
-Since $U$ is not observed, we take the supremum over the region where the MTE is point-identified.
-When the propensity score is estimated nonparametrically as in Example 1, a sufficient condition for Assumption \ref{estimatorpMTE}(ii) is $E[\sup_{(x,z)\in\operatorname{Supp}(X,Z)}|\hat{p}(x,z)-p(x,z)|^2]^{1/2}=O(\psi_n^{-1})$.
-In \ref{supnorm}, we derive the sup-norm convergence rate in expectation for local polynomial estimators and series estimators built on exponential tail bounds.
-The rate can be faster if a semiparametric or parametric estimator is used under additional assumptions as in Example 2 or 3.
-The MTE is usually estimated using the estimated propensity score as a generated regressor.
-When the regression model is parametric, we provide sufficient conditions for Assumption \ref{estimatorpMTE}(iii) to hold with $\phi_n=\psi_n$ in \ref{parametricMTE}.
+\end{enumerate} \end{enumerate} Assumption \ref{estimatorpMTE}(i) concerns the convergence rate in expectation of the estimation error for $p(x,z)$.
+When $p(x,z)$ is estimated nonparametrically as in Example \ref{examplenonpara}, a sufficient condition for Assumption \ref{estimatorpMTE}(i) is $E[\sup_{(x,z)\in\operatorname{Supp}(X,Z)}|\hat{p}(x,z)-p(x,z)|]=O(\psi_n^{-1})$.
+In \ref{supnorm}, I derive the sup-norm convergence rate in expectation for local polynomial estimators and series estimators built on exponential tail bounds.
+The rate can be faster if a semiparametric or parametric estimator is used under additional assumptions as in Example \ref{examplesemipara} or \ref{examplepara}.
+Assumption \ref{estimatorpMTE}(ii) concerns the convergence rate in expectation of the estimation error for $\mu_Y(x,u)$.
+Since $U$ is not observed, I take the supremum over the unit interval.
+Usually, $\mu_Y(x,u)$ is estimated using the estimated propensity score as a generated regressor.
+When the regression model is parametric, I provide sufficient conditions for Assumption \ref{estimatorpMTE}(ii) to hold with $\phi_n=\psi_n$ in \ref{parametricMTE}.
 When the regression model is nonparametric, the sup-norm convergence rate in probability is established in \citet[Corollary 1]{mammen2012nonparametric}.
 However, the sup-norm convergence rate in expectation remains unknown.
-We leave it for future work.
+I leave it for future work.